NitishKushwaha/Employee-Management-CRUD/README.md

-A simple CRUD operation implemented for practice purpose in java spring boot with backend only.
+# Spring Boot CRUD Backend

+A simple **Java Spring Boot** backend project to practice basic **CRUD (Create, Read, Update, Delete)** operations.
+This project focuses on core backend logic with RESTful APIs and does not include a frontend.